 Your repair is simple: First, put a liberal amount of baking soda into a bowl.
 You won't end up using a lot of it, but you want enough in the bowl that you can pinch it up easily with your fingers.
 Secondly, dab some superglue on both end of the broken leg (this also would work for tails, or even ears if you have the broken part.)
 Sprinkle some baking soda on the opposite part, and press the two parts together.

 You're all finished with the repair!
 Wait about 30 minutes before letting the horse go back out to pasture, but the leg will be strong and bonded.
 If you'd like, you could also lightly sand the excess "soda glue" flush with the leg, and repaint it to match the horse.
-I decided to give this horse a new stocking foot to mask my repair.
+I decided to give this horse a new white stocking on his leg to mask my repair.
 This doesn't change the durability of the break, of course!

 ALTERNATE METHOD: Another way to repair a break is by applying straight acetone to the end of each side of the break, allowing it to sit for about a minute, and pressing the two parts together.
 This will also form a strong bond.
 Be aware that acetone-based nail polish remover is not generally strong enough to do the trick.